Cart 0

 The Army PFT and CFT / Rucking Prep workout has been recently updated to help build your strength / power / speed for the new fitness test, while still keeping one foot on the Army PFT as you may see it during your initial testing to get into ROTC, and other programs within the Army.
 It is ideal for Beast Barracks (Plebe Summer) Prep.

 After Graduation Ranger School is an option as it is considered a leadership school for officers and NCOs.
-The Ranger / SF Training program builds you up with calisthenics, weight training, and challenging runs and rucks in order to prepare you for 5 mile runs and 12 mile rucks, log PT, pullups, pushups, situps, and more.
+The Ranger / SF Training program builds you up with calisthenics, weight training, and challenging runs and rucks in order to prepare you for 5 mile runs and 12 mile rucks, log PT, pullups, pushups, situps, and a new fitness test for Ranger School Assessment.
 These workouts are good ways to build a foundation of all the elements of tactical fitness for candidate preparation you will need.

 Who Is The Tactical Fitness Coach / Author Stew Smith?